Deuteronomy 6:4–9 (ESV)

 This is also a great template to follow for worship in your home.
 Missing church because the little one is sick?
 Read.
 Pray.
 Sing.

 Traveling or on vacation?
-Read.
+Find a Gospel preaching Lutheran church and Read.
 Pray.
 Sing.

 Our Redeemer teamed up with Bethany Community Church to present the Tech-Wise Family.
 We talked about the right place of technology in the life of the family.
 The discussion was lead by Pastor Chris Lyons.
 The video above is a recording of the 1st workshop session.
 The second session will be in May.